top of page

 Triumphant prayer is almost impossible where there is neglect of the study of the Word of God.
 By R A Torrey

 Let us pray for peace: peace in the world and in each of our hearts.
 By Pope Francis (IN LOVING MEMORY).
+1936-2025

 Will you have the courage to go against the flow?
 Will you have the courage to stand up for what is right?
 Will you have the courage to go with Jesus all the way to the cross?
 If we live, we live.
 If we die, we die.
 But whether we live or die, we belong to Jesus.
 His name is on us.
-Our future is secure. ‘’ The body they may kill, God’s truth abide still.
+Our future is secure. ‘’ The body they may kill, God’s truth abides still.
 His Kingdom is forever.

-HAVE YOU READ THE BOOK OF LEVITICUS
+HAVE YOU READ THE BOOK OF NUMBERS

 Bible Picturee.jpg